fletcheaston/FastAPI-Django/README.md

 # fastapi-django-postgresql

-Generate a FastAPI backend with Django-ORM and PostgreSQL.
+Generate a FastAPI backend with Django-ORM and PostgreSQL

 ## Requirements
 - Python >= 3.6 with pip installed